-Lemonade Insurance N.V. has outsourced certain critical services and/ or services related to key functions to both internal providers (Lemonade, Inc. and its subsidiaries) and best in class external providers.
-Transactions with entities within the Lemonade Group take based on inter-company agreements and include IT, human resources-related arrangements and rendering and receiving of services.
+Lemonade Insurance N.V. has outsourced certain critical services and/ or services related to key functions to both internal providers (Lemonade, Inc. and its subsidiaries) and best in class external providers in the Netherlands.

+- Transactions with entities within the Lemonade Group are based on inter-company agreements and include IT, human resources-related arrangements and rendering and receiving of other services. - The key function Internal Audit has been outsourced, and the other key functions receive operational and expert support from the best in class external providers.